Wondering if Ethereum Classic is a good investment? Asking yourself: “Should I buy Ethereum Classic in 2022?” Then this article is just for you!

 They believed that, despite the hack, blockchains are not meant to be tampered with.
 In their minds, Ethereum Classic is considered the real Ethereum or even the father of what we now call Ethereum.
 (More on this coming up!)

 Today, ETC currently ranks 20th, as per CoinMarketCap.

 How Does Ethereum Classic Work?

-Now when we know what Ethereum Classic is and how it was created, we should look into its technicalities.
-So how does ETC work?
+Now that we know what Ethereum Classic is and how it was created, we should look into its technicalities.
+So, how does ETC work?

 For Ethereum Classic supporters, though, Code is Law.
 This means that all transactions are final and immutable.
 Blockchains are created to be immutable so data can’t be altered or erased, which can prevent fraud and guarantee transparency.

 In a way, Ethereum Classic has become like the Ark of the original Ethereum network.

 Ethers are mined.
 Ethereum Classic relies on a proof of work algorithm to create new coins and Ether is created as a reward for miners.
 Users can also pay gas fees with Ether to reduce spam and allocate resources.